-Man who aided sick flight passenger shows virus symptoms
+Man shows symptoms after aiding flight passenger with virus

-LOS ANGELES (AP) — An emergency medical technician from Southern California has said he is showing COVID-19 symptoms after performing CPR on a man who later died after going into cardiac arrest during a United Airlines flight from Orlando, Florida, to Los Angeles.
+LOS ANGELES (AP) — An emergency medical technician said he has COVID-19 symptoms after performing CPR on a man infected with the coronavirus who later died after going into cardiac arrest during a United Airlines flight.

-U.S. Navy veteran Tony Aldapa said his training kicked in on Dec.
-14 to help the passenger, and that he knew the risks when he performed CPR on the man, whose wife said he had virus-like symptoms, KNBC-TV reported.
+Tony Aldapa, a Navy veteran, said his training kicked in when he saw the passenger needed medical help during the Dec.
+14 flight from Orlando, Florida, to Los Angeles.
+He knew the potential health risks of performing CPR on someone he didn’t know but didn’t flinch and started chest compressions on the man, whose wife told Aldapa he had virus symptoms, KNBC-TV reported.

+An autopsy found the man died of acute respiratory failure and confirmed he was infected with COVID-19, USA Today reported.

-Aldapa said he had plans to get the COVID-19 vaccine on Friday because he is a licensed EMT and an emergency room health care worker.
-Instead, he is awaiting results from a COVID-19 test.
+Aldapa said he had planned to get the COVID-19 vaccine on Friday because he is a licensed EMT and an emergency room worker.
+Instead, he is awaiting results from a coronavirus test.

-“Ten times out of ten, I would still get up and help,” said Aldapa, who has had a headache, cough and body aches since the Monday flight.
+“Ten times out of ten, I would still get up and help,” said Aldapa, who has had a headache, cough and body aches since soon after flight.
 “I was just thinking there’s a guy that needs CPR.”

 Aldapa, along with another EMT and ICU nurse, took turns doing CPR on the man, who has not been identified.
 The group did not do mouth-to-mouth but had rotated a resuscitator and oxygen mask to help the man breathe while doing chest compressions for 45 minutes.